Nootropics or cognitive enhancers are substances that potentially improve executive functions such as concentration, memory, and attention span.

 Nootropics fall into two broad categories:

-- Natural Nootropics: the all-natural ingredients like herbs and plant extracts that have been evaluated for their ability to enhance cognition.
-And
+All-natural nootropics consisting of natural compounds, with ingredients such as herbal extracts, and plant roots, that have been evaluated for their ability to enhance cognition.

-- Synthetic Nootropics: are pharmaceutical agents that can have a strong effect on mental functions.
+Pharmaceuticals, for example, that have a strong effect on mental functions.
 They often require a prescription and are used under medical supervision.

 The most common nootropic in everyday use, caffeine, is a stimulant, psychoactive, nootropic.
 Studies show that caffeine can improve alertness and focus while reducing perceived fatigue.